-Figure 5.
-Object-based combination.
-Image credit: Noah Sturbois.Volumetric combinations are violent not only in terms Venturi described regarding architecture order, but also computationally.
-The intersections of complex geometric volumes, far too laborious to calculate manually, still requires significant computational power and time to process.
-Compared to brute force method of 3D modeling where Boolean operations permanently change the geometry, students used parametric software to manage the relationships of elements in the combination process.
+Figure 5: Object-based combination.
+Image credit: Noah Sturbois

+Volumetric combinations are violent not only in terms of what Venturi described regarding architecture order, but also computationally.
+The intersections of complex geometric volumes, far too laborious to calculate manually, require significant computational power and time to process.
+Compared with the brute force method of 3D modeling, in which Boolean operations permanently change the geometry, students use parametric software to manage the relationships of elements in the combination process.
 The non-linear control enables students to design and adjust the behavior of individual elements at any point in time in the design process in order to quickly generate families of options.
-The parameters include scale and position, but more importantly can be made in relation to other elements, exhibiting patterns of behaviors.
+The parameters include scale and position, and more importantly, can be made in relation to other elements, exhibiting patterns of behaviors.
 In this sense, computation provides a way to manage the violence.

 The students further intensified the combination process by texture mapping the new combined object with images from the historic object.
 The use of the texture map can amplify differences in parts of the combined entity or it can unify disparate elements into a whole.
-The students were charged with determining how the texture map would either clarify or camouflage the geometry.
-In particular, scale and placement of the texture map.
+The students were charged with determining how the texture map, particularly its scale and placement, would either clarify or camouflage the geometry.

 Conclusion

 There are several pedagogical implications associated with using combinatory techniques that revolve around the question of how to teach creative innovation.
-These interrelated implications include running inductive experiments, designing operational strategies, utilizing computation and grounding the process within the context of existing and evolving architectural theory.
-How does one teach innovation?
-Clearly there are many approaches to this broad problem, but the combinatory process offers an opportunity for students to discover potential from running experiments where the results can scarcely be predicted.
-By having students run inductive experiments, they are able to learn through making and analyzing the results.
-In particular, when the experiments operate outside of preconceived ideas, then unexpected results have the potential to occur.
-The unexpected results hold the potential for both failure and innovation.
-Fortunately, the experiments can be run multiple times so that students learn to see patterns of behavior to emerge, revealing conditions not previously considered.
+These interrelated implications include running inductive experiments, designing operational strategies, utilizing computation, and grounding the process within the context of existing and evolving architectural theory.
+So, how does one teach innovation?
+Clearly there are many answers to this broad question, but the combinatory process offers an opportunity for students to discover potential from running experiments where the results are difficult to predict.
+In particular, when the experiments operate outside of preconceived ideas, then unexpected results potentially can occur, with both failure and innovation possible.
+By running inductive experiments, students are able to learn by creating and analyzing the results.
+Fortunately, the experiments can be run multiple times so that students learn to see patterns of behavior emerging, revealing conditions not previously considered.

 In running experiments, students are learning from using an operational strategy, which in this case involves designing a system that generates systems.
-The advantage to teaching an operational strategy is that it provides a clear process for running an experiment without being overbearing, meaning each student designs her own rules for interaction.
+The advantage of teaching an operational strategy is that it provides a clear process for running an experiment without being overbearing, meaning each student designs their own rules for interaction.
 There is authorship, but it changes from authoring a composed entity to designing the rules that create the resulting entity.
-An operational strategy tasks students with establishing a series of rules, which is algorithmic and lends itself quite easily to computation.
-Computation provides a way to quickly deploy an operational strategy to iterate families of options that students can analyze, compare and extract lessons.
+An operational strategy tasks students with establishing a series of rules which is algorithmic and lends itself quite easily to computation.
+Computation provides a way to quickly deploy an operational strategy to iterate families of options that students can analyze, compare, and extract lessons from.
 When combining complex geometry, speed and quantity of iterations matter.
 Students are able to see patterns emerge when there are enough results to compare, allowing them to better predict the behavior of the systems they designed.
 The ability to predict the behavior informs how the system should be modified to produce desired results.

-A final pedagogical implication is that referencing historic and current architectural theory provides context where students can understand the evolution of design thinking.
-By the students taking part in experiments, they are empowered by contributing to the evolution of these ideas.
+A final pedagogical implication is that referencing historic and current architectural theory provides context through which students can understand the evolution of design thinking.
+By taking part in experiments, the students are empowered through their contribution to this evolution.
 Hopefully, they will continue to make contributions to advance the progress beyond the confines of the institutions, extending the trajectory from collective form to combinatoric behavior.